 -An affiliate pays you a commission for sending traffic: potential customers to their website.

 How much you would earn depends on the affiliate’s contract agreement.
-In some cases even if the visitor from your site did not make a purchase the same day of the visit, you could still earn a commission if they went back 30 days later and made a purchase.
+In some cases even if the visitor from your site did not make a purchase the same day of the visit, you could still earn a commission if they go back 30 days later and made a purchase.

 As a member of an affiliate program, you will have access to their: